raspberrypilearning/raspberry-pi-command/en/step_2.md

 --- /task ---

-You will see a 'prompt'
+You will see a 'prompt'.

 There are lots of commands that you can type in the terminal.
 One of them is called `echo` and will type back the text that you enter.